 - Anyone can get better if they’re willing to go hard.

 - Want to improve your VO2max on the bike?
-Stick to the principles outlined in research and individualize to your specific situation.
+Stick to the principles outlined in Hickson’s and Ronnestad’s research then individualize to your specific situation.

 Be the first to know about new blog posts while getting inside training tips delivered to your inbox.
 No spam, ever, I promise.